djeada/Parallel-And-Concurrent-Programming/README.md

 Although multithreading is not supported there is a way to harness the power of a multicore system by using processes.
 Node.js has a module called cluster designed to support a multiprocessing alternative.

+Spawn returns a childObject, which may later be used to listen for events.
+The following events are available:

+     Class: ChildProcess
+        Event: 'error'
+        Event: 'exit'
+        Event: 'close'
+        Event: 'disconnect'
+        Event: 'message'

+There are also a number of potentially useful objects from childObject, which are as follows:

+    Class: ChildProcess
+        child.stdin
+        child.stdout
+        child.stderr
+        child.stdio
+        child.pid
+        child.connected
+        child.kill([signal])
+        child.send(message[, sendHandle][, callback])
+        child.disconnect()

 ## Asynchrony

  FUTURE = PROMISE